Book throws 5 TDs as No. 9 Notre Dame routs Bowling Green

 THE TAKEAWAY

-Notre Dame: The Irish offense was hardly tested against the Falcons’ defense coordinated by Brian VanGorder, who spent 2¼ years as Brian Kelly’s defensive coordinator at Notre Dame from 2014-16.
-The Irish had 339 of their yards by halftime.
+Notre Dame: The Irish offense was hardly tested against the Falcons’ defense coordinated by Brian VanGorder, who spent 2¼ years as defensive coordinator at Notre Dame from 2014-16.
+The Irish had 339 yards by halftime.

 POLL IMPLICATIONS